Postal Facts - U.S. Postal Service

 delivery unit sorter

-The eInduction process simplifies mail induction by leveraging eDoc, Intelligent Mail container barcodes and handheld scanner technologies to verify the payment and preparation of commercial mail containers.
-In FY21, 1,078 mailers took advantage of eInduction.
+The eInduction process simplifies mail induction by using electronic documentation, Intelligent Mail container barcodes and handheld scanner technologies to verify the payment and preparation of commercial mail containers.
+In 2024, 1,102 mailers took advantage of eInduction.

-The Enterprise Payment System (EPS) allows customers to pay for and manage their use of Postal Service products and services online, using an integrated single payment account.
-In FY21, EPS collected $27.6 billion in revenue, which is a 28 percent increase over FY20.
+The Enterprise Payment System (EPS).
+EPS allows customers to pay for and manage their use of Postal Service products and services online, using an integrated single payment account.
+In 2024, EPS collected $46.6 billion in revenue, which is a 5.9 percent increase over 2023.

 The Electronic Verification System (eVS) allows high-volume package mailers and package consolidators to document and pay for postage, including extra service fees, using electronic manifest files.
-In FY21, eVS processed 4.7 billion packages from 4,084 customers and collected $14.7 billion in revenue, representing a 16 percent increase in revenue over FY20.
+In 2024, eVS processed 4.7 billion packages and collected $16.2 billion in revenue.

 in short-paid revenue

-The Automated Package Verification (APV) program automates the detection and collection of postage due for mail pieces with insufficient postage using automated package processing equipment.
-The APV program collected $158.3 million in short-paid revenue and saved more than $202.7 million from being short-paid postage in FY21.
+The Automated Package Verification program automates the detection and collection of postage due for mailpieces with insufficient postage using automated package processing equipment.
+The APV program collected $140.9 million in short-paid revenue in 2024.

 The daily operations performed by the Postal Service depend on an astonishing network of people and technologies that collect, transport, process and deliver the nation’s mail.